mrxiaohe/RobustStats.jl/README.md

 [![Build Status](https://travis-ci.org/maximsch2/RobustStats.jl.svg?branch=master)](https://travis-ci.org/maximsch2/RobustStats.jl)

 Most functions in this file are robust statistical methods based on the R package WRS ([an R-Forge repository](https://r-forge.r-project.org/projects/wrs/)) by [Rand Wilcox](http://dornsife.usc.edu/cf/labs/wilcox/wilcox-faculty-display.cfm).
 Only a handful of functions are included at this point.
 Others were contributed by users as needed.
+[References](#References) can be found below.

 This package requires `Compat`, `Rmath`, `Dataframes`, and `Distributions`.
 They can be installed automatically, or by invoking `Pkg.add("packagename")`.